kishanlalbj/windows-downloads-manager/README.md

 A command-line tool for organizing files in your Windows Downloads folder by automatically sorting them into directories based on their file extensions.
 It helps keep your Downloads folder neat and categorized, making it easier to find your files.

+## Features:

+- Organizes files in the Downloads folder based on file extensions.
+- Customizable file extension-to-folder mapping.

 ## Prerequisites

 Node.js (v14 or higher) should be installed on your system.